Hierarchical Besov-Laplace priors for spatially inhomogeneous binary classification: Simulation studies

 \section{Simulation studies}

-We asses the empirical performance of the considered hierarchical rescaled Besov-Laplace prior for binary classification via numerical experiments with synthetic data.
+We assess the empirical performance of the considered hierarchical rescaled Besov-Laplace prior for binary classification via numerical experiments.
 For one- and bi-dimensional domains $[0,1]^d$, $d=1,2$, we fix spatially homogeneous and inhomogeneous true probability response functions $p_0$, generate independent and identically distributed (i.i.d.) inputs $X_i\iid\text{Uniform}([0,1]^d)$, conditionally on which we sample the labels $Y_1,\dots,Y_n$ according to model \eqref{Eq:Model}.
 We then perform posterior inference via the wpCN-within-Gibbs MCMC algorithm for posterior sampling outlined in Section \ref{Subsec:Algorithm}.